English language tests

 - General Training test – if you want to study below degree level, work or undertake work-related training in an English-speaking country, or migrate to an English-speaking country

-The test takes three hours to complete.
+The test takes two hours and forty-five minutes to complete.
 You can check on the IELTS website to find out where you can sit it in your home country.

 After completing the IELTS test, you receive a band score between 1 and 9 (9 being the highest).